What every Championship team needs to win promotion to the Premier League

 63 (-5)

-Norwich City are one of the form teams in the Championship and have one of the top home records across the entire campaign, making them strong candidates to finish in the top six.
+Norwich City are one of the form teams in the Championship and have one of the top home records across the entire campaign, making them strong candidates in the playoffs.
+They can now only drop out if they lose heavily to Birmingham on the final day, West Bromwich Albion get at least a draw and Hull beat Plymouth away - plus seeing more than a seven-goal swing between Canaries and Tigers.

-A total of 76 points will guarantee the Canaries and West Bromwich Albion a play-off place, so that’s just one win and a draw apiece for each over their last two matches. needed for the Baggies – though as they face Preston on the final day and have won just once in the last six, it’s not a walkover run-in for them.
-Norwich play nobody in the top half.
+More importantly - and likely - it’s about Norwich matching WBA’s final-day result to ensure they stay above them and take fifth, meaning they’d face Southampton in the semis rather than local rivals Ipswich or Leeds.

-From the chasing pack, Coventry and Hull meet on 24 April, while the Sky Blues are still smarting from their penalty shootout defeat in the FA Cup semifinal too.
-They have the games remaining but not the points on the board - and play Ipswich in their penultimate game.
+West Brom play home to Preston on the final day and a draw will see them sixth on goal difference (again, barring ridiculous scorelines).
+Coventry can now only reach 70 points, while for Preston and Middlesbrough it’s a maximum of 69.
+Hull must win and hope West Brom lose, in reality.

 Join the debate with other Independent readers in the comments section below.
 If you want to reply or share your opinion, all you need to do is sign up, submit your comment and register your details.
 You can also sign up by clicking ‘log in’ on the top right-hand corner of the screen.
 Make sure you adhere to our community guidelines, which can be found here.
 For a full guide on how to comment click here.